hashobject/blog.hashobject.com/resources/posts/20130901-upstart-configuration-for-clojure-apps.md

   * exec - actually starts your ring server

 This is just sample upstart configuration file.
-You can refer documenatation for more features.
+You can refer documentation for more features.

 After you save this configuration you can start your app using `start mywebapp`